Robometer: Scaling General-Purpose Robotic Reward Models via Trajectory Comparisons

 \item \textbf{Video Rewind (Augmented Failures).} To explicitly model ``undoing'' progress---a common failure mode in RL---we generate synthetic preferences from a single expert trajectory $\tau$ by reversing a segment of time.
 Prior work denotes this type of augmentation as \emph{video rewind}~\citep{zhang2025rewind, chen2025sarm, huang2025adapowerspecializingworldfoundation}.
 We sample indices $1 \le t_1 < t_2 < t_3 \le T$ to form a \emph{Chosen} forward sequence $o^c = o_{t_1:t_3}$ and a \emph{Rejected} rewound sequence, either $o^r = [o_{t_1:t_3}, o_{t_3-1:t_2}]$ or $[o_{t_3:t_1}]$.
 The Chosen and Rejected sequences are randomly assigned to $o^1$ and $o^2$ to construct the preference label.
 While $o^c$ targets linear forward progress, we explicitly penalize the reversal in $o^r$ by assigning decreasing progress targets matched to their frame indices. \end{enumerate}

-\textbf{Subsequence Trimming.} We discourage overfitting to fixed trajectory lengths by randomly sampling $T$ frames with uniform start/end indices from the full video.
+\textbf{Fixed-length Subsampling.} To avoid biasing toward longer trajectories, we construct fixed-length inputs by randomly selecting start and end indices in the trajectory, and uniformly sampling $T$ frames between them. \footnote{\method\ is still a \emph{dense}, per-frame reward model: during inference, we query over $o_{1:t} \; \forall t \in [1, ..., T]$ for a trajectory of length $T$ to produce $T$ rewards.
+Our subsampling always includes the first and current frame.}

 \textbf{Summary.} \method\ builds upon a base VLM, \textsc{Qwen3-VL-4B-Instruct}, and inserts additional learnable tokens to predict preference, progress, and success.
-We train \method\ on \datasetname, a diverse reward modeling dataset consisting of both progress-labeled and progress-unlabeled data, by sampling trajectory comparisons across the entire dataset.
-These comparisons come from unlabeled failure trajectories, comparisons across different tasks, and generated pseudo-failures via video rewind.
+We train \method\ on \datasetname, a dataset consisting of both progress-labeled and progress-unlabeled data, by sampling trajectory comparisons across the entire dataset.
+These comparisons come from failure trajectories, comparisons across different tasks, and rewound videos.
+At inference, \method\ can operate on either one or two trajectories: with a single trajectory, it outputs per-frame progress and success predictions; with two trajectories, it additionally predicts a preference while still producing per-frame predictions for the first trajectory.
 For additional model implementation and training details, see \Cref{sec:app:model}.

 \begingroup {Q\arabic{subsection}:} {\Roman{section}-Q\arabic{subsection}}